julelang/manual/src/some-questions.md

 ### Is Jule experimental?

-No. Jule himself is not experimental.
+No. Jule itself is not experimental.
 But it may contain some experimental ideas in itself.
 However, we often avoid adding experimental things to the language before they are sufficiently well designed and implemented.

 ### What languages inspired Jule the most?